rohitpatilgithub/Core_Concepts/README.md

 🌗 ***Chapter 7*** 👇

-            Basic Algorithm
+            Note : For now this will be on hold and later will update it as I learn Basic Algorithm
             Sorting : Bubble Sort , Insertion Sort , Merge Sort , Quick Sort , Heap Sort , String Sort
             Searching : Linear Search , Binary Search